wavemaker/docs/learn/hybrid-mobile/first-mobile-app.md

 ## Build App

-For installing the app on mobile device, you need an APK file for android phones, and an IPA file for iOS devices.
+For installing the app on mobile device, you need an APK file for android phones, and an IPA file for iOS phones.
 WaveMaker supports **Build for Android** to generate APK files, and **Send to PhoneGap** to generate both IPA and APK files.

-For this app, we use **Build for Android** because it internally generates the APK file.
-However, if you want to build app using **Send to PhoneGap** to generate both IPA and APK, see [Build App using Send to Phonegap](/learn/hybrid-mobile/mobile-build-phonegap).
+For this app, we use **[Build for Android](/learn/hybrid-mobile/mobile-build-android)** to generates an APK file.
+However, for creating release APK and IPA to publish on Playstore, or App Store, use [Send to PhoneGap](/learn/hybrid-mobile/mobile-build-phonegap) or [Manual Build](/learn/hybrid-mobile/mobile-build-manual/).

 ### Generate APK File for Mobile Installation